 Creating partnerships with other public or private organizations

 Agencies may be able to develop partnerships with other organizations to improve their cyber crime investigations.
 Chiefs should look into developing ties with other law enforcement agencies and private organizations.
 Partnerships are particularly important for smaller agencies that may have more limited resources.
 For example, law enforcement agencies across the country have successfully developed working partnerships with the private sector in a variety of areas.
 The Federal Bureau of Investigation (FBI) has several cyber-related partnerships including the Internet Crime Complaint Center (IC3) and the National Cyber Forensics & Training Alliance.
-These programs have demonstrated the importance of creating partnerships and the success that can be achieved.
 Private-public partnerships can enhance resources for both law enforcement and the private sector as well as create a network of contacts.
 Additional information regarding the FBI’s partnerships can be found here on the FBI website.

 Ensuring officer/investigators understand digital evidence